We can help you:

 for success; and review the terms of your appeal with you.

-- The counselor you meet with will submit your suspension appeal to be reviewed.
+- The advisor or counselor you meet with will submit your suspension appeal to be reviewed.

 - You will be notified in writing of the outcome of your appeal.